-Mathematical Domain Cluster Standard Sequence and Duration understand concepts of a.
-A square with side length 1 unit is said to have "one Duration area and relate area to square unit" and can be used to measure area. multiplication and to b.
-Demonstrate that a plane figure which can be covered addition without gaps or overlaps by n (e.g., 6) unit squares is said to have an area of n (e.g., 6) square units.
+Mathematical Domain Cluster Standard Assessed Quarter refer to the same whole.
+Record the results of comparisons with the symbols >, =, or <, and justify the conclusions (e.g., by using a visual fraction model).
+Geometric 3.MD.7.
+Recognize area as an attribute of plane 3 measurement: figures and understand concepts of area understand concepts measurement. of area and relate a.
+A square with side length 1 unit is said to have area to multiplication "one square unit" and can be used to measure area. and to addition b.
+Demonstrate that a plane figure which can be covered without gaps or overlaps by n (e.g., 6) unit squares is said to have an area of n (e.g., 6) square units.
 3.MD.8.
-Measure areas by tiling with unit 3 squares (square centimeters, square meters, square inches, square feet, and improvised units).
+Measure areas by tiling with unit 3 squares (square centimeters, square meters, square 5 inches, square feet, and improvised units).
 3.MD.9.
-Relate area to the operations of 3 multiplication and addition. a.
+Relate area to the operations of 3 multiplication and addition.
+5 a.
 Find the area of a rectangle with whole number side lengths by tiling it, and show that the area is the same as would be found by multiplying the side lengths.
 For example, after tiling rectangles, develop a rule for finding the area of any rectangle. b.
 Multiply side lengths to find areas of rectangles with whole number side lengths in the context of solving real world and mathematical problems, and represent wholenumber products as rectangular areas in mathematical reasoning. c.
 Use area models (rectangular arrays) to represent the distributive property in mathematical reasoning.
-Use tiling to show in a concrete case that the area of a rectangle with whole-number side lengths a and $b + c$ is the sum of $a \times b$ and $a \times c$. d.
+Use tiling to show in a concrete case that the area of a rectangle with whole-number side lengths a and b + c is the sum of $a \times b$ and $a \times c$. d.
 Recognize area as additive.
 Find areas of rectilinear figures by decomposing them into non-overlapping rectangles and adding the areas of the non overlapping parts, applying this technique to solve real world problems.
-For example, the area of a 7 by 8 rectangle can be determined by decomposing it into a 7 by 3 rectangle and a 7 by 5 rectangle.
-Geometric 3.MD.9.
-Relate area to the operations of 3 measurement: multiplication and addition. recognize perimeter as a.
-Find the area of a rectangle with whole number side an attribute of plane lengths by tiling it, and show that the area is the same as figures and distinguish would be found by multiplying the side lengths.
-For between linear and example, after tiling rectangles, develop a rule for finding area measures the area of any rectangle. b.
+For example, the area of a 7 by 8 rectangle can be determined by decomposing it into Coomotric a 7 by 3 rectangle and a 7 by 5 rectangle.
+3 Geometric 3.MD.9.
+Relate area to the operations of multiplication and addition 5 measurement: multiplication and addition. recognize perimeter a.
+Find the area of a rectangle with whole number as an attribute of side lengths by tiling it, and show that the area is the plane figures and same as would be found by multiplying the side distinguish between lengths.
+For example, after tiling rectangles, develop linear and area a rule for finding the area of any rectangle.

+Mathematical Domain Cluster Standard Assessed Quarter measures b.
 Multiply side lengths to find areas of rectangles with whole number side lengths in the context of solving real world and mathematical problems, and represent whole number products as rectangular areas in mathematical reasoning. c.
 Use area models (rectangular arrays) to represent the distributive property in mathematical reasoning.
-Use tiling to show in a concrete case that the area of a rectangle with whole-number side lengths a and $b + c$ is the sum of $a \times b$ and $\alpha \times c$.
+Use tiling to show in a concrete case that the area of a rectangle with whole-number side lengths a and b + c is the sum of a × b and a × c. d.
+Recognize area as additive.
+Find areas of rectilinear figures by decomposing them into non-overlapping rectangles and adding the areas of the non-overlapping parts, applying this technique to solve real world problems.
+For example, the area of a 7 by 8 rectangle can be determined by decomposing it into a 7 by 3 rectangle and a 7 by 5 rectangle.